Monitor YOUR WATER USAGE

 Why did this upgrade happen?

-With some meter registers in town having exhausted their lifespan unexpectedly early, now is the most sensible time to implement a town-wide upgrade.
-While it’ll take several months to install new meter registers at every residence and business in town, the technology will ensure the system stays current and effective for up to 20 years.
+With some meter registers in town having exhausted their lifespan, 2018 was the most sensible time to implement a town-wide upgrade.
+It took several months to install new meter registers at every residence and business in town, but the technology will ensure the system stays current and effective for up to 20 years.